dynamsoft-docs/mobile-document-scanner-docs-js/guide/index.md

 ##### Customizing Apply Button Callback

-The `onFinish` callback triggers after the user's corrections have been applied.
+The `onFinish` callback triggers upon having applied the user's corrections.
 For example, the code below displays the corrected image in a `resultContainer` after the user clicks "Apply":

 ```javascript
 const documentScanner = new Dynamsoft.DocumentScanner({